Understanding Alloy 400 Pipe: Composition and Properties

 Chemical Composition and Material Characteristics

-• Exceptional corrosion resistance in seawater and various chemicals
+- Very good protection to corrosion in seawater and many chemicals

 Manufacturing Process and Quality Standards

-Manufacturers adhere to international standards such as ASTM B165 and ASME SB165, guaranteeing the pipes meet specific chemical composition, mechanical properties, and dimensional tolerances.
+International standards like ASTM B165 and ASME SB165 are followed by manufacturers to make sure the pipes meet certain chemical makeup, mechanical properties, and size tolerances.

 Available Forms and Dimensions